slamora/brackets-wiki/File-System-Implementations.md

 * `@type {boolean}`
 * Indicates whether or not the FileSystem should expect [UNC paths](http://www.uwplatt.edu/oit/terms/uncpath.html), like `//myserver/drive/folder`.
 If set, contiguous blocks of leading slashes as in the previous example are normalized to a pair of leading slashes instead of a single leading slash.
 This flag must not change value at runtime.

 ## `FileSystemStats` and `FileSystemError`
 The stats objects passed to callbacks above are instances of the [`FileSystemStats` class](https://github.com/adobe/brackets/blob/glenn/file-system/src/filesystem/FileSystemStats.js), and the possibly null error parameters are constants defined in the [`FileSystemError` class](https://github.com/adobe/brackets/blob/glenn/file-system/src/filesystem/FileSystemError.js).

+## Designing the Implementation to Use

+FileSystem expects to be able to load its impl via `require("fileSystemImpl")`, so the RequireJS config that loads FileSystem must define a mapping from this identifier to the impl's full module path.
+See the [root main.js in Brackets](https://github.com/adobe/brackets/blob/master/src/main.js) for an example.